 It would be unfair to compare the Sony MDR V55 vs the Sony MDR V500DJ.
-This is mainly due to the fact that the latter costs slightly above $150.
-Now, we simply cannot expect two different headphones with a price difference of about $100 to be similar.
+This is mainly due to the fact that the latter costs more.
+Now, we simply cannot expect two different headphones with a significant price difference to be similar.
 The MDR V55 is more of a starter pair of DJ headphones whereas the MDR V500DJ headphones would be recommended to experienced professionals for DJing and mixing.
 The build quality, comfort and sound quality of the MDR V500DJ are far superior than the MDR V55 headphones.

 Yes, definitely.
 No headphones come with a mandate that they are to be used for a specific purpose.
 The Sony MDR V55 can be used for gaming as well as listening to music in day-to-day life.

 Sony MDR V55 can be called “perfect budget headphones.”
 They aren’t very high-end or extravagant, but at the same time, they aren’t throwaways either.
 As these are DJ headphones, we recommend it for DJs who either do not wish to spend a fortune on headphones, or are still new at their profession.